AwalaApp/network-website/service-providers/implementation/architecture.md

 When Alice tweets from her phone, the Twitter app will use its endpoint to wrap the tweet in a parcel and pass it on to Alice' private gateway.
 Then, the private gateway will send the parcel to the public gateway (e.g., `frankfurt.relaycorp.cloud`) via the Internet or a courier.
 Finally, the public gateway will send the parcel to `twitter.com`, which will unwrap it and process it.

 `twitter.com` now has to notify Bob about Alice' tweet, so it starts by wrapping the tweet in a new parcel (perhaps with additional metadata, like Alice' current profile picture) and posting the parcel to Bob's public gateway (e.g., `london.relaycorp.cloud`).
 Then, the public gateway will send the parcel to his private gateway via the Internet or a courier.
 Finally, the private gateway receives the parcel and passes it on to the Twitter app, where it's unwrapped and processed.

+To establish the communication channel between the public endpoint (e.g., `twitter.com`) and its private peers, the desktop/mobile apps have to be shipped with an initial set of public keys from the public endpoint:

+- **Its long-term identity key**.
+Private endpoints will use this key to issue the public endpoint with a PDA, unless the public endpoint will never send parcels to the private endpoints.
+- **An ephemeral encryption key**.
+The private endpoint will use it to encrypt the first parcel to be sent to the public endpoint.
+Encryption keys are constantly rotated as parcels are exchanged.

 The operator of the public endpoint is required to define an SRV record for the public address.
 For example, if the Relaynet public address of the endpoint is `twitter.com` and the actual host receiving parcels is available on `relaynet-endpoint.twitter.com:443`, then the following SRV record should be defined: